 Assemblymember Ed Chau was elected in November 2012 to represent the 49th Assembly District, which includes the cities of Alhambra, Arcadia, El Monte, Monterey Park, Rosemead, San Gabriel, San Marino, Temple City and portions of Montebello, and South El Monte.

-He currently serves as Assistant Majority Leader and as the Chair of both the Assembly Committee on Privacy and Consumer Protection, and the Assembly Select Committee on Emerging Technologies and Innovation.
-He also serves as a member of the following Committees: Appropriations; Jobs, Economic Development, and the Economy; Judiciary; and Natural Resources.
+He currently serves as Assistant Majority Leader and as the Chair of both the Assembly Select Committee on Emerging Technologies and Innovation.
+He also serves as a member of the following Committees: Appropriations; Jobs, Economic Development, and the Economy; Judiciary; Privacy and Consumer Protection, and Natural Resources.

 During his time in the Legislature, Assemblymember Chau has championed legislation to more effectively punish those who commit elder abuse; to protect the privacy of those seeking legal counsel; and to remove language barriers by making language assistance policies in hospitals readily available to patients, and by requiring the Secretary of State to establish a Language Accessibility Advisory Committee to ensure all eligible voters have access to the voting process the law guarantees.

 Other notable laws authored by Assemblymember Chau address the affordable housing crisis in our state, which include legislation to assist mentally ill individuals with securing housing and exiting homelessness; establish a process to capture more federal funding for affordable housing; and reduce the parking requirements for affordable projects that are close to transit or serve individuals who have fewer cars in order to promote more affordable housing.